 Candidates may apply for the exam before they finish their course of study.
-Applications are due approximately 7 weeks before the exam date.
-The booking window to schedule an examination opens 5 weeks prior to the examination and closes 4 weeks prior to the examination.
-Verification of successful completion of a course of study must be provided to COPR via the applicant portal a minimum of 14 calendar days prior to the examination date or the examination will be cancelled and COPR’s refund policy would apply.
+Applications are due approximately 7 weeks before the examination date.
+5 weeks prior to the examination, candidates are provided with instructions to reserve a seat, which must be completed 4 weeks prior to the examination.
+Verification of successful completion of a course of study must be provided to COPR via the applicant portal a minimum of 14 calendar days prior to the examination date or the examination will be cancelled and COPR’s refund policy applies.

 Is there a list of protocols for drugs and call responses for candidates to review in preparation for the examination?

 The COPR Examination does not focus on protocols as they vary between provinces.
 All examination questions link to competencies in the National Occupational Competency Profile (NOCP).
 The NOCP has an appendix with drug classifications.
 The NOCP can be found on the Paramedic Association of Canada website.